Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Colliders.md

 A `ConvexCollider` exposes a `public float3 scale` which can apply a non-uniform scale to the collider.
 And it reacts to stretched transforms exactly.

+### TriMesh Collider

+A `TriMeshCollider` is a struct which defines an immutable collection of spatially-mapped triangles.

+The core of a `TriMeshCollider` is its `public BlobAssetReference<TriMeshColliderBlob> triMeshColliderBlob` field.
+Currently, it uses the same spatial mapping structure as `CollisionLayer`, but this is subject to change in the future.
+It can be created via baking a *Mesh Collider* component or via a Smart Blobber.

+A `TriMeshCollider` exposes a public float3 scale which can apply a non-uniform scale to the collider.
+And it reacts to stretched transforms exactly.

+A TriMesh Collider is a composite collider type and contains multiple sub-colliders (in this case, all Triangles).

 ### Compound Collider